kyang5/coursedescriptions/source/cuneoFall.rst

-Fall 2017 Schedule ( Cuneo Mansion Campus )
+Spring 2018 Schedule ( Cuneo Mansion Campus )
 ==========================================================================
-Updated 09/07/2017 11:05:52
+Updated 10/17/2017 16:18:37

-The following courses will (tentatively) be held during the Fall 2017 semester.
+The following courses will (tentatively) be held during the Spring 2018 semester.

 For open/full status and latest changes, see
 `LOCUS <http://www.luc.edu/locus>`_.